 - Have very large pupils or thin corneas

-- Have age-related eye changes that cause you to have less-clear vision (presbyopia)
+- Have age-related eye changes that cause vision to be less clear

 - Participate in contact sports that may be associated with blows to the face

 If you're considering LASIK surgery, talk to your doctor about your questions and concerns.
-He or she can explain how the surgery might benefit you and help put the risks in perspective.
-Your doctor will discuss with you whether you're a candidate for the procedure.
+Your doctor will discuss whether you're a candidate for the procedure or other similar procedures.